 At first, it was a challenge selling my club members on the idea of doing a drama presentation, and even harder to get them interested in writing, producing, and presenting their drama skit.
 This was, however, until I told my club members that they could write and present a drama on any theme they desired.
 Many of the club members became very excited and stated that they wanted to write and produce a romantic comedy about their Korean pop (K-pop) star idols in TVXQ.

 Analyzing Elements of a Drama Skit and Assigning Character Roles

-After analyzing the elements of the setting, characters, and plot in "Charlotte's Web," I asked my Discovery Club members to identify the setting, characters, and plot of their own drama creation.
-The main characters in the drama were of course the five members of TVXQ.
-They were U-Know Yunho played by Montakan, Hero Jaejung played by Kukik, Max Changmin played by Yanisa, Xiah Junsu played by Aom, and Micky Yoochun played by Phetrada.
+After analyzing the elements of the setting, characters, and plot in "Charlotte's Web," I asked my Discovery Club members to identify the setting, characters, and plot of their drama creation.
+The main characters in the drama were, of course, the five members of TVXQ.
+They were U-Know Yunho played by Montakan, Hero Jaejoong played by Kukik, Max Changmin played by Yanisa, Xiah Junsu played by Aom, and Micky Yoochun played by Phetrada.
 Amaraluck was the narrator throughout the scenes of the drama skit.
 The setting was international with scenes in Korea, Thailand, and Japan during the period 2008-2009.
 As to the plot, it centered on a triangular love affair among members of the group

 An Unusual Plot

 The triangular love affair was a romantic comedy, but not for the reasons I had predicted.
 Before July of 2009, I knew nothing about the K-pop group TVXQ.
 When the club members told me about the triangular love affair, I assumed that at least one of the members of TVXQ was female.
 To my surprise, all of the members were male!!

 Discovery Club Members Practicing TVXQ Drama Skit